greenham/ALttP-Leaderboard-Rules/Main Board/Categories/Misc.md

 # Ruleset: MISCELLANEOUS

-Check the specific category rules below!
+Most of these categories follow an existing ruleset, but may have a few exceptions.
+Be sure to check the rules below!